Biological Sciences, PHD

 Specializations: Biochemistry, Cell Biology, Developmental Biology, Ecology, Genetics, Microbiology, Molecular Biology, Neurophysiology, Physiology

-A doctoral student must complete a program of study, defined in conjunction with their advisory committee, on an approved Doctoral Program Planning Form.
-Advancement to candidacy for the doctoral degree is considered following successful completion of the lecture course work specified in the Doctoral Program Planning Form and after passing the qualifying exam.
+A doctoral student must review with their advisory committee a plan for their program to meet the requirements of the degree.
+Degree progress will be recorded on the Academic Requirements Graduation Checklist on Checkmarq.
+Advancement to candidacy for the doctoral degree is considered following successful completion of most of the lecture course work and after passing the qualifying exam.
 Following advancement to candidacy, students must submit a Dissertation Research Plan that is approved by their advisory committee.

 A typical doctoral student completes a minimum required 24 credit hours of course work and 12 credit hours of dissertation work.
-Course work includes the required 2-credit courses BIOL 8005 Scientific Writing and BIOL 8004 Advanced Experimental Design, a minimum of five 2-3 credit graduate lecture courses, 5 credits of research courses, and five 1-credit seminar courses.
+Course work includes the required 3-credit courses BIOL 8005 Scientific Writing and BIOL 8004 Strong Inference and Experimental Design, a minimum of five 2-3 credit graduate lecture courses, 5 credits of research courses, and five 1-credit seminar courses.
 All students must enroll in the no-credit BIOL 6952 Department Colloquium during each term in residence.

 In order to meet the residency requirement, doctoral students in the Department of Biological Sciences must be enrolled with full-time status for at least two consecutive academic years while working under the direction of their advisory committee chair and advisory committee.